vad-zuev/ImageDownloader/README.md

 If you have any feedback, suggestions on what should be improved or you just found a bug - I welcome your pull requests.

 Note: all of my code in this project goes [into the public domain](http://unlicense.org/).
 As for the used libraries, their corresponding licenses apply.
-Refer to the Licence document for more information.
+Refer to the License document for more information.